brianbutler08/Mapping_Earthquakes2/README.md

 There are three separate overlays that can be selected:
 - All earthquakes that that were recorded over the past seven days
-- Recorded earthquakes with a magnitude greater than 4.5 from the paast seven days
+- Recorded earthquakes with a magnitude greater than 4.5 from the past seven days
 - Tectonic plate boundaries

 # Result